India › Jaipur Hotels › Alsisar Haveli Review

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse is Chandpole, about 450m away (6-minute walk).
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station to the guesthouse is Chandpole, about 500m away.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.

 Unfortunately, not a great choice within walking distance.

 - Dera Mandawa – Lovely old guesthouse about 200m towards the Old City.
 Bit pricey and limited choice, but superb food in a family-home dining room or outdoor courtyard.

 - Hotel Mangal +91 (0)141 237 5126 – Dreary indoor setting but excellent vegetarian food at low prices.
 300m, heading away from the Old City.